philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 This is a big win for GraphQL, as forcing the include approach, and forcing efficient "Mega Includes of Doom", the GraphQL will be both efficient and consistent.
 Trying to make a REST API be include-only would be bizarre and unusable, so consistency will never work there.

 GraphQL will not help with your database queries, so you still need to fine tune those indexes and cache fragments of the data intelligently.
 If you skip this, clients will surprise you.
-At a previous job we had a poorly tuned mega-include from the iOS app taking about 20s+ to respond, which was bloody terrifying.
+At a previous job we had a poorly-tuned mega include from the iOS app taking about 20s+ to respond, which was bloody terrifying.
 We almost just had them curl down a `latest.sqlite` to process locally. 🤣

 ## Scoped Includes Suck in Both

-Using that trip example again, a client may be including passengers but realize that includes historical data for passengers.
+Using that trip example again, a client may be including passengers but realize that includes historical passengers.
 Don't want to see people who left the carpool?
-The client has to filter for `"status":"active"` on their end after the request after fetching all of the data.
+The client has to iterate through passengers locally, removing any models where `model.status != "active"`, which is a waste of processing on the client side.

 The REST way to do this would be to use `/passengers?trip=123&status=active` which is obviously more flexible, but clients will skip this due to the extra requests required.